optimisticlucio/skulk/rulebook.md

 Until you weren't alone.
 You have found that is another like you, living amongst the people of Helena.
 Not like *you*, but not like *them*, either.
 You don’t know how long they’ve been in the city.
 You don’t know what their intentions are.
 You don't know if they're good at hiding.
 Are they good at hiding?
 Are they even bothering to hide?
 They don't seem to be, as the town certainly noticed that *something* is amiss.
 How long then until the mob realizes something is wrong?
 That some*one* is wrong?
 That there's someone to *find*?
 You can't let that happen.
 You can't let that *start* to happen.
 This idiot is going to ruin everything.
 They'll *find you*, if you don't act!
 And if they find you, it's all over!

 It's not personal.
 It's just survival.
-And it's either you or *that*.
+And it's either you or *them*.

 ## Game Summary

-In **Skulk**, you'll be playing as one of various cryptids, trying to make a frightened townspeople discover a different cryptid than yourself.
-You will slowly improve a deck of cards representing the various things you do around town, grow your power and influence, and make sure *they* will be the ones at the business end of the mob's pitchfork and not yourself.
+In **Skulk**, you and a friend/foe be playing as various cryptids, trying to make a frightened townspeople discover a different cryptid other than yourselves.
+You will slowly improve a deck of cards representing the various things you do around town, grow your power and influence, and make sure your opponent will be the ones at the business end of the mob's pitchfork and not yourself.

 Purchase cards, improve your deck, and cast suspicion on the enemy.
 That's the key to victory.

 ## Setup

 At the start of the game, each player will select one of the game's cryptids to play as.
-Each cryptid comes with their own **Character Card**, outlining their unique ability and modifier, **Starting Deck** with eight cards, and **Influence Deck** with fifteen cards.
+Each cryptid comes with:

+- a **Character Card**, outlining their unique ability and modifier,
+- their **Starting Deck** with eight cards,
+- and a unique **Influence Deck** with fifteen cards.

 Once each player has selected their character, remove the rest of the cryptids from the table.

-Take the **Main Deck** and shuffle both Influence Decks into it, (separate again them once the round is finished,) then place the main deck between both players.
-Take the top six cards of the Main Deck and place them somewhere both players can reach, this is now **the Town.** *The Town should have six cards at any given moment, and if a card is removed during gameplay, refill the Town with cards from the top of the Main Deck.*
+Take the **Main Deck** and shuffle both Influence Decks into it, (separate them again once you're done playing,) then place the main deck between both players.
+Take the top six cards of the Main Deck and place them somewhere both players can reach, this is now **the Town.** *The Town should have six cards at any given moment, and if a card is removed during gameplay, immediately refill the Town with cards from the top of the Main Deck.*

-Take the **Suspicion Meter** `we gotta think of a cool name for this`, placing it between both players, and place the **Suspicion Marker** `ditto` at 0; the center.
+Take the **Suspicion Meter**, placing it between both players, and place the **Suspicion Marker** at 0; the center.
 This meter represents how much the town is suspicious of you, and once it hits the end, you lose.

 If any of the character cards have modifiers, perform them now in whichever order you deem fit.

 Each player shuffles their starting deck, placing it face-down next to their character card, and draws 5 cards from it.

-Decide who starts through heated discussion or a cointoss.
+The player who most recently had a nightmare begins.

 ## Win Condition